sendbird-graveyard/SendBird-iOS/README.md

 3. **Group messaging**: Group messaging is a private channel between multiple users.
 The user who wants to join the Group messaging channel has to be invited by other user who is already joined the Group messaging channel.

+## Quick Start

+1. Download Sample UI project from this repository.
+2. Open the project which you want to run.(We provide Objective-C and Swift project.)
+3. Build and run it.